IBM-Cloud/terraform-provider-ibm/website/docs/r/cloud_functions_trigger.html.markdown

 The following arguments are supported:

-* `name` - (Required, string) Name of trigger.
+* `name` - (Required, string) The name of the trigger.
-* `feed` - (Optional, set) A nested block describing the feed assigned to .
+* `feed` - (Optional, set) A nested block to describe the feed.
 Nested `feed` blocks have the following structure:
-    * `name` - (Required, string) Trigger feed ACTION_NAME
+    * `name` - (Required, string) Trigger feed `ACTION_NAME`.
-    * `parameters` - (Optinal, string) Parameters values in KEY VALUE format.
-Parameter bindings included in the context passed to the action invoke.
+    * `parameters` - (Optional, string) Parameters definitions in key value format.
+Parameter bindings are included in the context and passed when the action is invoked.
-* `user_defined_annotations` - (Optional, string) Annotation values in KEY VALUE format.
+* `user_defined_annotations` - (Optional, string) Annotation definitions in key value format.
-* `user_defined_parameters` - (Optional, string) Parameters values in KEY VALUE format.
-Parameter bindings included in the context passed to the trigger.
+* `user_defined_parameters` - (Optional, string) Parameters definitions in key value format.
+Parameter bindings are included in the context and passed to the trigger.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the new trigger.
-* `publish` - Trigger visbility.
+* `publish` - Trigger visibility.
 * `version` - Semantic version of the item.
-* `annotations` -  All annotations set on trigger by user and those set by the IBM Cloud Function backend/API.
+* `annotations` - All annotations to describe the trigger, including those set by you or by IBM Cloud Functions.
-* `parameters` - All parameters set on trigger by user and those set by the IBM Cloud Function backend/API.
+* `parameters` - All parameters passed to the trigger, including those set by you or by IBM Cloud Functions.

 ## Import

-ibm_cloud_functions_trigger can be imported using their id, e.g.
+`ibm_cloud_functions_trigger` can be imported using the ID.

+Example:
 ```
 $ terraform import ibm_cloud_functions_trigger.alaramtrigger alaram